DaseinPhaos/rust/src/doc/book/src/procedural-macros.md

 hello-world-derive = { path = "hello-world-derive" }
 ```

-As for our the source of our `hello-world-derive` crate, here's an example:
+As for the source of our `hello-world-derive` crate, here's an example:

 ```rust,ignore
 extern crate proc_macro;